Dealing with Unexpected Deductions or Wages Arrears?

 At Employee First NZ, we’re dedicated to supporting employees across New Zealand with expert employment advocacy.
 Our state-of-the-art AI assistance, available 24/7, offers immediate, tailored preliminary advice to help you understand your wage entitlements and address unlawful deductions.
 Whether you’re navigating complex payslips, penal rates, or employer oversteps, our experts can provide you with clear guidance to ensure your rights are upheld.

-Our services go beyond advice—we generate leads to connect you with our expert team for personalised support.
+Our services go beyond advice—we pride ourselves on providing FREE and UNLIMITED personalised support.
 While our AI offers initial insights, our experienced advocates step in to assist with negotiations or disputes, ensuring you receive fair pay and are not subject to unlawful deductions.
 With Employee First NZ, you gain peace of mind knowing your workplace rights are protected, anytime, anywhere.